 Can I Use Affiliate Links In Paid Ads, Or Pay To Promote/Boost Posts That Include Affiliate Links?

 No, you cannot use Affiliate Links in paid ads, or pay to ‘boost’ posts that include Affiliate Links.
 They cannot contain or be used to advertise your Amazon Affiliate Links and send the customer directly to Amazon.
 However, you may use paid ads to send users directly to your participating site or social-media network profile.

 Can I Request That Others Share My Links Through Their Social Accounts?
 What about Third Party Tools?

 How enterprising of you!
 But no. As mentioned earlier, your links can only be shared through accounts that you are the sole moderator of.
 And while, of course, you can’t control whether your posts get shared or reposted, you can’t ask or encourage others to distribute your links or post your Associates-related content on any account that doesn’t belong to you.

-Do Social-Media Referrals Earn Different Fees?
+Do Social-Media Referrals Earn Different Commission Incomes?

 No, traffic source does not impact the amount you earn.
 As a reminder, refer to the Associate Fee Statement on Associates Central to see the commission income you can earn as an Associate.